The Immuno-Oncology

 - Human Pleatable Hepatocytes Pooled

-- Human Plateable Hepatocytes
+- Human Plateable hepatocytes

 - Human Peripheral Blood-Derived NK Cells